Skip to content

 1. Preheat your oven to 400°F (200°C).

-2. Bake potatoes until tender, then let them cool slightly.
+2. Bake the potatoes until they are tender, then let them cool a bit.

-3. Cut the potatoes in half lengthwise and scoop out most of the flesh, leaving a thin layer.
+3. Cut the potatoes in half lengthwise and remove most of the flesh, leaving a thin lining.

-4. Brush the potato skins with olive oil and sprinkle with salt.
+4. Brush the potato skins with olive oil and salt.

-5. Place the skins back in the oven and bake until crispy.
+5. Return the skins to the oven and bake until crispy.

-6. Remove from the oven and sprinkle with cheddar cheese and bacon bits.
+6. Take out of the oven and top with cheddar cheese and bacon bits.

-7. Return to the oven until the cheese is melted.
+7. Put back in the oven until the cheese is melted.

-8. Serve with sour cream and chopped green onions.
+8. Serve with chopped green onions and sour cream.

-Q: How to make sweet potatoes like Texas Roadhouse?
+Q: How to prepare sweet potatoes like Texas Roadhouse?

 • Ingredients: